SARC Mission Statement

 The expenditure of restricted funds allocated to and managed by specific committees shall be allowed upon agreement of a majority of the applicable committee members.
 Expenditures shall not require board approval unless otherwise required by grant or other agreement.

 SARC may use automatic payment such as Pay Pal or Club Credit Card for debts incurred.
-Debts over $100 shall be approved by the President.
+Debts over $100 not included in the annual budget shall be approved by two members of the Board.

 EQUIPMENT AND ASSETS

 All high-value capital property donated to, purchased by, or otherwise acquired by SARC will be identified, accounted for, and/or controlled to minimize loss or damage.
-The Property Manager or acting Property Manager will be notified by the Club CFO about equipment bought and by any responsible Club member about equipment sold or scrapped.
-Expendable (expense) items like coffee and paper, capital items with a value under $50, and equipment held only for sale or auction need not be formally controlled.
+The Property Manager or acting Property Manager will be notified by the Club CFO about equipment bought, and by any responsible Club member about equipment sold or scrapped.
+Expendable (expense) items like coffee and paper, capital items with a value under $50, and equipment held only for sale or auction need not be asset tagged.

 All income generated by the sale of donated equipment goes to the Club Treasury, where it becomes part of the annual budget.